pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 # 2. Robot tasks

 The roboter tasks are divided into two parts.
 The exercise tasks can be done with help of [NIBO burger Coding Tutorial](https://www.roboter.cc/index.php?option=com_wrapper&view=wrapper&Itemid=63).
+Do not create a new project in Atmel Studio for every task, use Git instead efficiently.

 ## Excercise tasks